harliandi/sqlc-api/README.md

 ## API Endpoints
 The API provides the following endpoints:

-- GET /author: Retrieves a list of items.
+- GET /author: Retrieves a list of authors.
-- POST /author: Creates a new item.
+- POST /author: Creates a new author.
-- GET /author/{id}: Retrieves a specific item by ID.
+- GET /author/{id}: Retrieves a specific author by ID.
-- PUT /author/{id}: Updates an existing item by ID.
+- PUT /author/{id}: Updates an existing author by ID.
-- DELETE /author/{id}: Deletes an item by ID.
+- DELETE /author/{id}: Deletes an author by ID.

 For detailed request and response formats, refer to the API documentation.

 ## Acknowledgements
 - SQLC for generating type-safe Go code from SQL queries.
 - Chi for the HTTP router.
 - Golang Migrate for database migrations.

 For more information, visit the repository.